 check blocks are evaluated at the end of terraform plan and terraform apply.apply (e.g., a new VM's IP), Terraform issues a warning that the result is "known after apply."
 The actual outcome is reported post-apply.error_message.HCP Terraform Plus Edition enhances this with "health assessments," automating check block evaluations and providing notifications, which is a step towards proactive governance.

-check Blocks vs. Other Native ValidationTerraform offers several native validation mechanisms.
-Here’s how check blocks compare:
+check Blocks vs. Other Native ValidationTerraform has several native validation mechanisms, and they don't overlap as much as you might expect.
+Here's how check blocks line up against the others:

 | Feature | Scope of Validation | Execution Point | Behavior on Failure | Typical Use Cases | Provider Interaction |